adriancm93/Mixed_Effects_with_Bootstrapping_Tutorial/README.md

 - Which factors impact QB performance (not passing offense) the most.

-The way interaction variables work, is that they allow us to see the marginal effect of one variable over the other.
+Interaction variables allow us to see the marginal effect of one variable over the other.
 For example: by how much the effect of a QB ability change, on average, when the supporting cast improves.

 Another pending thing to do is measure opposing defending team effect.
 I will try to increase the number of simulations to get a better estimate, not only for this variable but for all my random-effects.
 Ideally, it would be 1000 simulations.